Mackay Centennial Collection

 Collection is open for research.
 Materials must be used on-site; advance notice suggested.
 Access to parts of this collection may be restricted under provisions of state or federal law.

-This collection consists of materials distributed at the Mackay Gala 2008: The Party of the Century, held at the Grand Sierra Resort and Casino in Reno, Nevada, on April 26, 2008.
+In 2008, the Mackay School of Mines celebrated its centennial with a gala celebration held at the Grand Sierra Resort and Casino in Reno, Nevada on April 26, 2008.
 The collection contains materials created for the celebration.

 - Betty Glass

 - Description rules